tfpauly/privacy-proxy/draft-pauly-privacypass-auth-scheme.md

 is taking a long time, a website could show an indicator that it is waiting, or fall back to another method of user validation.

-An origin MUST NOT issue more than one challenge per client request.
+An origin MUST NOT issue more than one interactive challenge for a given token type and issuer per client request.
 If an origin issues a large number of challenges, such as more than once for each request, this can indicate that the origin is either not functioning correctly or is trying to attack or overload the client or issuance server.
 In such cases, a client MUST ignore redundant token challenges for the same request and SHOULD alert the user if possible.

+Origins MAY include multiple challenges, where each challenge refers to a different issuer or a different token type, to allow clients to choose a preferred issuer or type.

 # Security Considerations {#sec-considerations}